 AMZScout Pro Extension: Install the AMZScout Pro Extension to analyze any Amazon product.
 Go to Amazon and search for the items you found with the product database.
-Then open the extension to see estimated monthly sales, average price, reviews, sales history and more.
+Then open the extension to see estimated monthly sales, average price, reviews, sales history, and more.
 They also give you product and niche scores that tell you right away if a product will be profitable to sell.

+Finding suppliers this way is much more convenient and saves time.
 Even if you’re not selling on Amazon these tools can still help you to find great products for your business.
 Amazon is the largest online retailer, so the trends you see there will likely be true for any other marketplace you choose to sell on.

 2. Research Your Supplier

 Before you place an order with any supplier make sure to look into them to see if they’re legitimate.
 Most of the companies you’ll find will be upstanding businesses, but there are a few people out there who will try to scam you if you’re not careful.

 What kind of licenses do they have?
 What are their safety standards?
 Do they have any reviews you can look at?
 These are all things to consider.